thisisparker/cursewords/README.md

   * When someone posts a message to the chat containing a solution to an unsolved clue, the board will highlight the squares.
 This signals to the solver that someone has made a correct guess, and rewards viewers for guessing.
   * Any word or phrase in a chat message counts as a guess.
 * **Clues**
-  * Anyone can request one of the clues from the board with the `!clue` command, like so: `!clue 22d` Cursewords posts the requested clue to the room.
+  * Anyone can request one of the clues from the board with the `!clue` command, like so: `!clue 22d` The requested clue is posted to the room.

 These features can be enabled or disabled separately with configuration.